fission/fission/environments/python/README.md

 After this, fission functions that have the env parameter set to the same environment name as this command will use this environment.

+## Web Server Framework

+Python environment build and start a WSGI server, to support high HTTP traffic.
+As it is applied in different use cases, this provides two server
+frameworks: `bjoern` and `gevent`.
+They all support high concurrency request.

+`bjoern` has good performance on RPS, to be ideal for most light resource utilization cases.

+`gevent` is a good supplement because of its internal multi-threads.
+It supports heavy resource load functions, with well distribution of response time.

+Python environment pod remains `bjoern` framework by default.
+And it runs `gevent` framework by setting the container environment `WSGI_FRAMEWORK` value to `GEVENT`.

+The environment value is configured normally in two ways.
+One way is to set in Dockerfile and build it into image.
+The other way is to set in Kubernetes deployment spec during pod running and restart it.